-Kinds of Pill
+Kinds of Pills

 All "combined" pills contain both estrogen and progesterone.
-In some brands, all 21 pills are the same colour and contain the same amount of hormone in each one.
-Newer brands have pills of 2 or 3 different colours, each colour representing different amounts of hormone (see chart).
+In some brands, all 21 pills are the same colour and contain the same amount of hormone.
+Other brands have pills of 2 or 3 different colours, each colour containing different amounts of hormone (see chart).
 This should not be confused with the sugar pills in 28 day packages which have no hormones but help you remember to take a Pill each day.

-There is very little difference between most brands of the Pill.
-Two kinds of estrogen are used.
+There is very little difference between most low-dose brands.
 Several different progesterones are used, some stronger than others.
 Progesterones also have estrogen-like effects and androgen-like (male) effects.
 These differences are used to reduce certain side effects.